MvanSteenbergen/MappingInstability/README.md

 # License

 All scripts are MIT Licensed.
-The license is addended to the top of those files.
-Because I use a lot of (open-source) external software for the creation of other repository files and presentations, I chose not to add licenses to those.
+The license is added to the top of those files.

 # Ethics, privacy, and security.